 Think about this scenario: mid-race a rider makes an error.
-It could be the dropping of a water bottle at a crucial feed zone, taking out another rider, having a crash, or just being intimidated by competitors from a mistake.
+It could be the dropping of a water bottle at a crucial feed zone, taking out another rider, having a crash, or just being intimidated by competitors for whatever reason.
 These errors often lead to a rush of self-doubt and the inevitable cascading negative thought process.
-If this happens, you need to understand how to reset your headspace and focus on what is actually going on around you.
+If this happens, you need to understand how to reset your headspace by shifting focus to what is actually going on around you.

 The Danger Of Negative Thought Patterns

 The saying goes that you are what you think and at a time of heightened stress your thoughts and emotions could be all over the place, leading to devastating actions.
-On the other hand, ideally, you could be calm in the face of a crisis and quickly get back into your race and race mindset without even a hiccup.
+On the other hand, ideally, you could be calm in the face of a crisis and quickly get back into your race (and race mindset!) without even a hiccup.
 The latter is the preferred headspace.
-If one typically has a negative belief system, this can give rise to negative self-talk – the negative conversation that we have with ourselves – affecting how you feel and subsequently then how you act.
+If one typically has a negative belief system, this can give rise to negative self-talk which in turn impacts how one feels and act.
 Negative thinking is based on fear, it is the fear of failing, fear of mistakes, fear of criticism, or fear of losing.
 These negative thought patterns become the subconscious filter through which your brain interprets the world and regulates your experience of everything that follows.
 Eventually, you could find yourself trapped in anxiety and stress, and eventually, if it persists, even depression.
-All these emotions create a physical response in your body and may even result in your mind just freezing up, muscle tightness, aggression, or the feeling of wanting to run away from everything and even quit the race.
+All these emotions create a physical response in your body and may even result in your mind completely freezing up.
+You might experience muscle tightness, aggression, or the feeling of wanting to run away from everything and even quit the race.
+Sound familiar?….

 Here’s What To Do

-Productive, positive thoughts and mindsets improve and develop self-confidence, enhance focus and concentration and help you to remain calm in and during pressure situations developing and creating a positive competition mindset.
-It takes practice, recognition, reflection and even more practice and then, over time, you will start to notice that the negative thoughts will start losing their adverse hold over you.
-Embrace challenges as opportunities and use them to your advantage!
+Positive thoughts and mindsets improve self-confidence, enhance focus and sharpen concentration levels.
+A positive mindset will help you to remain calm during pressure situations.
+It takes practice, recognition, and reflection but before long you will notice that the negative thoughts will start losing their adverse hold over you.
+Happy riding!